CPetrunik/JIRANA/README.md

 will clean the `bld` and `tmp` folders

 **`npm test `**
-will run the test suite
+will run the test suite -- not working yet